$ oc get managedclusters local-cluster

 name: <my_serving_certificate>

-kubeAPIServerDNSName: <your_custom_address> (1)
+kubeAPIServerDNSName: <custom_address> (1)

-1 | The value for the kubeAPIServerDNSName field must be a valid, addressable domain. |
+1 | The value for the kubeAPIServerDNSName parameter must be a valid and addressable domain. |

 After you define the kubeAPIServerDNSName

-field and specify the certificate, the Control Plane Operator controllers create a kubeconfig
+parameter and specify the certificate, the Control Plane Operator controllers create a kubeconfig

 file named custom-admin-kubeconfig

-, which is stored in the HostedControlPlane
+, where the file gets stored in the HostedControlPlane

 namespace manages their expiration and renewal.